 The opportunities for 91ºÚÁÏÍø students to build community, find their passions and make a difference are virtually limitless.

-91ºÚÁÏÍø’s student organizations and identity centers enable students with shared interests to find one another in an environment that is supportive, welcoming and inclusive.
+91ºÚÁÏÍø’s students organizations and centers for belonging and community enable students with shared interests to find one another in an environment that is support and welcoming.

-By bringing students together outside of the classroom, these organizations increase collective social mobility and provide additional opportunities for dialogue and immersion.
+By bringing students together outside of the classroom, these organizations provide additional opportunities for dialogue and immersion.
 Student organizations and identity centers enhance the vibrant 91ºÚÁÏÍø community and create opportunities for students to empower and learn from one another.

 The Office of Lesbian, Gay, Bisexual, Transgender, Queer and Intersex (LGBTQI) Life, located within the K.C.
-Potter Center, is dedicated to affirming and celebrating all gender identities and sexualities.
+Potter Center, is a center, a place of affirmation, and a resource for information and support about gender and sexuality.
+The center supports and advises LGBTQIA+-related campus groups and activities, as well as members of the Nashville community and beyond.

 Housed in the Schulman Center for Jewish Life, Â is the hub of Jewish life at 91ºÚÁÏÍø.
 The organization serves the religious, social and educational needs of all Jewish students across the 91ºÚÁÏÍø community.